 Thanks to the ability to combine Ultimate Rewards® points earned through the use of several different cards under a single card, savvy cardholders can make the points they earn with a no-annual-fee card go as far as the ones they earn with a card that charges an annual fee... and maximize how they earn those points as well.

 To truly earn the most points and then get the most value out of them, you'll want to carry (and regularly use) two or even three Chase cards that earn Ultimate Rewards® points.
-Let's say you have Chase Freedom® and earn 5 percent back on the first $1,500 you spend in the rotating categories each quarter you activate.
-Instead of earning just 1 percent back on your other purchases, why not carry Chase Freedom Unlimited®, another no-annual-fee card, so that you can earn 1.5 percent cash back on the non-bonus categories?
-Even better, if you carry a Chase Sapphire Preferred® Card, you'll be earning two points per $1 on travel and dining AND you can combine all your points earned with your Chase Freedom® and your Chase Freedom Unlimited® in the Chase Sapphire Preferred® Card bucket so all those points are worth 25 percent more when redeemed for travel through the Ultimate Rewards® portal.
+Let's say you have Chase Freedom® and earn 5% back on the first $1,500 you spend in the rotating categories each quarter you activate.
+Instead of earning just 1% back on your other purchases, why not carry Chase Freedom Unlimited®, another no-annual-fee card, so that you can earn at least 1.5% cash back on the non-bonus categories; it's even better during your first year as a cardholder when you earn 3% back on all purchases up to $20,000 spent during that first year?
+Better still, if you carry a Chase Sapphire Preferred® Card, you'll be earning two points per $1 on travel and dining AND you can combine all your points earned with your Chase Freedom® and your Chase Freedom Unlimited® in the Chase Sapphire Preferred® Card bucket so all those points are worth 25% more when redeemed for travel through the Ultimate Rewards® portal.